keeanalbao/cse15l-lab-reports/lab3.md

 The `-maxdepth` command allows the user to limit the depth of the search.

-This is useful because it allows the user to only search for files within a few specified directories, and not in subdirectories that are deeper than a certain level.

 In this first codeblock, I only searched for the directories that had a max depth of 2 relative to `stringsearch`.
+This is useful because it allows the user to only search for paths that weren't any deeper than desired, which can help searching for files/directories easier.

 ```
 [cs15lsp23ln@ieng6-202]:~:446$ find stringsearch/ -maxdepth 2